Factors such as previous addictions, mental health conditions, and geographic location can put users at heightened risk for becoming addicted to meth.

 A crash is inevitable after a binge.
 The body shuts down after being exposed to so much of the drug.
 During a crash, users tend to sleep for multiple days.

 After a crash, users can feel extremely exhausted, nauseated, and anxious, followed by experiencing severe depression.
 Since it can take months for meth to completely leave the body, users may begin to crave more of the drug to self-medicate against withdrawal symptoms.
+Learn more about the symptoms and timeline of methamphetamine withdrawal.

 Whether you are dealing with meth addiction yourself or are worried about someone else who may be using it, remember that methamphetamine treatment has been effective for many people.